MaxGrtz/ann_w_tf/README.md

  - examples would be data from twitter sentiment analyses or google trends
  - acquiring this kind of data would go beyond the scope of this project
- - in principle however it could be added to the current data t
+ - in principle however it could be added to the current data

 In general we were restricted by the availability of most of the data.
 While price data is easily accessable in most cases, gathering and processing economic and financial data proved to be quiet challenging.
 The general problem with economic data was that all the data was only available for quarterly periods and we decided on a simple linear interpolation to extend the data points to daily values.
 We faced the same problem with the financial data and solved it similarly, but in addition we had difficulties to get access to historical financial data (more than last 2 years) of companies in general.
 Because there do not exist useful APIs for accessing historical financial data for larger time intervals (for free), we had to develop code to scrape the data from the html code of a website (https://ih.advfn.com/stock-market/NASDAQ) that contained the information for most S&P500 companies.
-Furthermore there are probably financial indicators that are better suited for predictions like the EPS (earnings per share), the P/E (the price/earnings ratio) or the P/B (price/book-value ratio), but it is even harder to get consistent information about those values and so we decided on more fundamental indicators that are easier accessable.
+Furthermore there are probably financial indicators that are better suited for predictions like the EPS (earnings per share), the P/E (the price/earnings ratio) or the P/B (price/book-value ratio), but it is even harder to get consistent information about those values and so we decided on more fundamental indicators that are easier accessible.

 The Data.py class file of the project contains our solution to handling the problems we faced and to get all the data we decided upon.
 To summarize it briefly: it contains a Data class which instatiates a Data object for a given stock with a given start date.
-In this instantiation all the requested data is gathered - either it is already available in the datafiles folder or gets downloaded from the internet via the previously mentioned scripts ("./lib/economic_data_scraper.py", "./lib/financial_data_scraper.py", "./lib/price_data_scraper.py").
+In this instantiation all the requested data is gathered - either it is already available in the data files folder or gets downloaded from the internet via the previously mentioned scripts ("./lib/economic_data_scraper.py", "./lib/financial_data_scraper.py", "./lib/price_data_scraper.py").
-As an example, Data('AAPL', '2000-01-01') instantiates a Data object for the Apple stock, containing the data from January 1st 2000 upto today as a pandas dataframe.
+As an example, Data('AAPL', '2000-01-01') instantiates a Data object for the Apple stock, containing the data from January 1st 2000 up to today as a pandas dataframe.
 More implementation details are found in the documentation of the class.

 Obviously we are restricted to the data available on the website and from the APIs used for price (alpha_vantage) and economic data (quandl), so some companies are not available and the range of data may also be limited in some cases.